ziqiaow/PGS.TRI/README.md

     source("./R/simulation.R")

+---

 ## Run PGS-TRI from Command Line
 PGS-TRI can also be run directly from the command line without starting an R session.
-Example codes for running PGS-TRI using command line:
+Below are example codes for running PGS-TRI using command line.
+### Getting Started
 ```bash
 # Download or clone this GitHub repository by
 git clone https://github.com/ziqiaow/PGS.TRI.git